← Learn · Therapy Progress · 9 min read

 A raw recording keeps the session as something you can replay.
 A transcript turns the session into a searchable document.
 Undertone is built to help you carry therapy forward without giving you a replayable archive of every word.

-Undertone does not provide or keep a copy of your transcript or audio.
-Instead, it helps turn the session into therapy-forward outputs: a clean summary, meaningful Moments, and a pre-session brief that helps you reconnect with what mattered before your next appointment.
+Undertone doesn't store raw audio or transcripts.
+Instead, it turns the session into structured outputs: a clean Session Summary, meaningful Moments surfaced between sessions, and a Pre-Session Brief that helps you reconnect with what mattered before your next appointment.
+We're built for continuity, not surveillance.

 That design can make Undertone easier to explain to a therapist than a naked recording or a generic transcription tool.
-The ask is not, "Can I keep the whole session forever?"
-It is closer to, "Can I use a private therapy companion to remember the main themes, next steps, and things I want to bring back?"
+The ask isn't, "Can I keep the whole session forever?"
+It's closer to, "Can I use a private therapy companion to remember the main themes, next steps, and things I want to bring back?"

-For people who want the benefit of remembering without holding onto raw audio, Undertone is the best way to carry therapy forward.
-It supports reflection and continuity without trying to become your therapist, diagnose you, or replace the work you are already doing together.
+For people who want the benefit of remembering without holding onto raw audio, Undertone supports reflection and continuity without trying to become your therapist, diagnose you, or replace the work you're already doing together.

 For a broader permission-first guide, read Can I Record My Therapy Session?.
 If your main concern is memory, start with How to Remember What You Talked About in Therapy.
 For support between appointments, read What to Do Between Therapy Sessions or How to Get More Out of Therapy.